MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/cloud-video-interop.md

 ## CVI overview

-Our partners offer CVI, a third-party service to provide interoperability between existing video conferencing and personal video device solutions on premises, and Microsoft Teams.
+Our partners offer CVI, a third-party service that provides interoperability between existing video conferencing and personal video device solutions on premises, and Microsoft Teams.

 The solutions offered by our partners consist of components that can be deployed either fully cloud based or partially/fully on premises.